microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 Have an ethical framework:

-* *enable* people to achieve more in what they already do (don't replace people)
+*enable* people to achieve more in what they already do (don't replace people)

-* Be *inclusive* of all types of user: make sure everyone can benefit equally  from your application, and
+Be *inclusive* of all types of user: make sure everyone can benefit equally  from your application, and

-* Is fair and transparent,
+Be fair and transparent.

 Remember what AI is only as good as the data it was trained on.
 Be sure that your application works for all of your potential users.